jinheeyi/workshop_1/README.md

 ![Screenshot 2025-01-21 142418](https://github.com/user-attachments/assets/032fa165-d140-4f30-b2d5-e56dd7b52b75)

 ## Conclusion(+ further improvement)
-- Furthermore, processing on this workshop, coding a background with popping colourful shapes was quite an achievement and a fun, rewarding challenge.
+- Furthermore, processing on this workshop, coding a background with popping colourful shapes was quite an achievement and a enjoyable challenge.
 It helped me improve both creativity and technical coding skills.
 - For furture improvement, I want to refine animations by cooporating smoother and try new patterns to make the design, personalized and immersive, too.
-And additionally, learn more codes and focus and think what codes are right and wrong too.
+And additionally, learn more codes and focus, think and check the correction of the codes and review it again if mistaken.